opencog/learn/README-Vision.md

    ...)
 ```
 Such trees would be constructed randomly, with preference given to
 simple trees, at first.
-Paramaters can also be chosen randomly, with
+Parameters can also be chosen randomly, with
 either uniform weightings, or some other distribution.

 A preliminary collection of such filters to be developed at